GhadeerZahwe/iDonate/README.md

 <!-- How to run -->
 <img src="./readme/title10.svg"/>

-> To set up Coffee Express locally, follow these steps:

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.